-- MUSP 5151.
-Graduate Collaborative Piano For advanced pianists.
-Instructor permission required.
-May be repeated for credit.
-One hour credit.
-One hour class per week, combination of master class/lecture.
-Five hours practice required.
-Special course fees may apply. - MUSP 6111.
-Performance Applied Music One hour credit.
-One half hour lesson per week.
-Five hours practice required.
-May be repeated for credit.
-Special course fees may apply.
-Fall, Spring. - MUSP 6112.
+- MUSP 6112.
 Performance Applied Music Two hours of credit.
 Two half hour lessons, or one 1 hour lesson per week.
 Ten hours practice required.
 May be repeated for credit.
 Special course fees may apply.
 Fall, Spring. - MUSP 6113.
 Performance Applied Music Three hours of credit.
 Two half hour lessons, or one 1 hour lesson per week.
 Fifteen hours practice required.
 Available only to Master of Music degree candidates.
 May be repeated for credit.
 Special course fees may apply.
 Fall, Spring. - MUSP 6114.
-Performance Applied Music May be repeated for credit.
+Performance Applied Music Two half hour lessons or one hour lesson per week.
+Twenty hours practice required.
+Available only to Master of Music degree candidates.
+May be repeated for credit.
 Special course fees may apply. - MUSP 6121.
 Pedagogy and Performance The study of the literature and pedagogical techniques as related to performance.
 May be repeated for credit.
 Special course fees may apply. - MUSP 6122.
 Pedagogy and Performance The study of the literature and pedagogical techniques as related to performance.
 May be repeated for credit.
 Special course fees may apply. - MUSP 6131.
 Graduate Recital A full length formal recital with an accompanying scholarly document.
 Special course fees may apply.